mattflax/dropwizard-tika-server/README.md

 This will build a jar file containing all of the required dependencies in the `target` directory.

+**Note**: If you are installing to Heroku, the recommendation is to not store dependencies in the default maven repository.
+In this case, uncomment the maven-dependency-plugin block in the pom.xml (under the plugins block).

 ## Running the application